Emptycz/cli_lonely_files/README.md

     cargo run -- testFolder
 ```

 If you want to compare only specific file extensions, you can pass in an option to look for specific file extensions.
-For example, to look for only `.txt` and `.md` files, you can run the following command
+For example, to look for only `.lip` and `.maw` files, you can run the following command

 ```bash
     cargo run -- testFolder lip maw